-- (a) The Single and Two-Family Residential (SFR) District is intended to accommodate and preserve lower-density residential neighborhoods with a variety of single-family dwellings and limited complimentary land uses, including parks, schools, religious assembly, home occupations, family child care homes and other neighborhood supporting uses. - (b) The SFR district supports diversity of housing styles from historic to newer development. - (c) See Table 2-B for applicable dimensional standards.
+- (a) The Single and Two-Family Residential (SFR) District is intended to accommodate and preserve lower-density residential neighborhoods with a variety of single-family dwellings and limited complimentary land uses, including parks, schools, religious assembly, home occupations, family child care homes and other neighborhood supporting uses. - (b) The SFR district supports diversity of housing styles from historic to newer development.

-Commented [TC10]: Frey: are violations that have existed grandfathered?
+Commented [TC10]: Frey: are violations that have existed